tindyc/crypto_course/README.md

 **Navigation bars**

-* This feature enables the user to navigate the site easily and intuitively, as well as login/register their account.
+* This feature enables the user to navigate the site easily and intuitively, as well as login/logout and register their account.

 * This project has two responsive navigation bars present on all pages:
 1. Main navigation bar: